 Startup Funding Investment, Then You Need To Do Research

 The first step is learning the basics of investing and getting comfortable with the terminology.
 You’ll also want to know the difference between debt and equity, as well as what an angel investor or venture capitalist is before going any further.
 If this isn’t enough information for you yet, there are tons more resources available online where experts can help guide your decision-making process.
 Check out websites like AngelList or Crunchbase that list startups looking for funding as well as their investors (and vice versa).
-They might also have helpful articles explaining why some startups fail while others succeed–so don’t be afraid of doing some digging!
+They might also have helpful articles explaining why some startups fail while others succeed–so don’t be afraid to do some digging!

 If you want to learn how to invest in startup funding, then you need to do your research.
 You can start by looking at different types of funding and their pros and cons.
 Then, once you’ve decided which type is right for your business, find an investor who matches those requirements!